 We've written an article to help you locate the RSS feed for a website.

-flipRSS integrates with your existing platform and allows you to set up and schedule your campaigns and manage your RSS feeds.
-It uses your templates and lists from your chosen email service provider and sends through your account as normal.
+FlipRSS integrates with your email service provider (Mailchimp or Campaign Monitor) to allow you to set up and schedule multi-RSS feed email campaigns.
+It uses templates and lists from the email service provider and sends through your account.
 You can access all your email campaign reports as normal through either Mailchimp or Campaign Monitor.

 To find your API key in Mailchimp:

 For more information see Mailchimp's guide to API keys.

 In Campaign Monitor, finding your API Key depends on the version of the tool you are using.
 For detailed help on finding your API key, see Campaign Monitor's guide.